dyingg/json-web-token/README.md

 - decline user keys that do not have 128 bit entropy unless using unsafe mode.
 - add auto save on res.end() [Currently breaking when res.write is used]

+## Project

 Goal is to comply with RFC 7515

 https://tools.ietf.org/html/rfc7515#page-10